-The Know Nothing Party first manifested itself in Massachusetts in 1834 with the burning and pillaging of a convent in Charlestown, well before the nativist movement reached its peak in America two decades later.
+The Know Nothing Party first manifested itself in Massachusetts in 1834 with the burning and pillaging of a convent in Charlestown.
+It happened well before the nativist movement reached its peak in America two decades later.

-There was a receptive audience for the Know Nothing message in Massachusetts then due to a flood of Irish-Catholic immigrants willing to work for low wages and the rise of evangelism to halt the declining membership of the Congregational Church.
+Massachusetts had a receptive audience for the Know Nothing message.
+A flood of Irish-Catholic immigrants worked for low wages.
+And the rising tide of evangelism halted the declining membership of the Congregational Church.

 For the most part, Know Nothing sentiments simmered below the surface, confined to mundane displays of anti-Catholicism and fire-breathing Sunday sermons by anti-Catholic preachers such as Lyman Beecher.

 In August of 1834, however, the Know Nothing ideology took a giant step forward.
 The match that would touch off the fire was struck on July 28, 1834.
 On that day, Elizabeth Harrison, a Catholic nun known within the church as Sister Mary St. John of the Ursuline Order, had something of a crisis of faith.